teiid/teiid-openshift-examples/keycloak/README.md

 The previous example's virtual database does not define any Data Roles.
 Add these following two lines to the .DDL file at `src/main/resources/customer-vdb.ddl`

 ```
-CREATE ROLE ReadOnly WITH JAAS ROLE ReadOnly;
+CREATE ROLE ReadRole WITH JAAS ROLE ReadRole;
-GRANT SELECT ON TABLE "accounts.customer" TO ReadOnly
+GRANT SELECT ON TABLE "accounts.customer" TO ReadRole
 ```

-In the above, the first line is creating role called "ReadOnly" and mapping to the role we created earlier in Keycloak's role with same name of "ReadOnly".
+In the above, the first line is creating role called "ReadRole" and mapping to the role we created earlier in Keycloak's role with same name of "ReadRole".
 They can be different, but here for simplicity the same name is used.
-The second line gives the SELECT permissions to the `accounts.customer` table to the user with "ReadOnly" permissions.
+The second line gives the SELECT permissions to the `accounts.customer` table to the user with "ReadRole" permissions.

 ## Build Example